ntwiles/nala/README.md

 In this code snippet, whitespace is insignificant, strings are surrounded by single quotes ('), and the required trailing semicolon signifies the end of a statement.

+Note: Once functions are introduced, this keyword will be replaced with an inbuilt function: `print('foo');`

 ## `const` keyword

 Constant variables can be declared with the following syntax: